vageesan23/different-assessment/README.md

 npm install -g gatsby-cli
 ```

-Start a new project, run the following command in your terminal:
+To start a new project, run the following command in your terminal:

 ```sh
 npx prismic-cli@latest theme --theme-url https://github.com/vageesan23/different-assessment --conf sm.json